-It’s Mothers Day, hip, hip, hooray.
+Woohoo, it’s Mothers Day, hip, hip, hooray!

 But it’s all made golden with a dine in meal for two, pizza for the kids and a morning brew.
 What else could we ask for, us Mum’s who don’t stop, other than for someone else to pick up the mop.
 But on this day, in all their special ways, they get to show how they love and set the house ablaze.